Scientists convinced European heat waves boosted by climate change

 As heat waves grow more frequent, "it does resonate with a much wider audience that this is connected to climate change and we're facing a new normal", said Maarten van Aalst, director of the Red Cross Red Crescent Climate Centre.

-The heat wave analysis, which looked at five European cities, is part of a World Weather Attribution program led by Climate Central, a U.S.-based science journalism organization, and supported by scientists from organizations around the world, including Oxford University, the University of Melbourne, the Royal Netherlands Meteorological Institute and van Aalst’s Climate Centre.
+The heat wave analysis, which looked at five European cities, is part of a World Weather Attribution programme led by Climate Central, a U.S.-based science journalism organisation, and supported by scientists from organisations around the world, including Oxford University, the University of Melbourne, the Royal Netherlands Meteorological Institute and van Aalst's Climate Centre.

-The program aims to use climate and weather data, forecasting and climate models to show how changing weather patterns are linked to climate change.
+The programme aims to use climate and weather data, forecasting and climate models to show how changing weather patterns are linked to climate change.

 It hopes to help cities and countries better understand and prepare for more extreme weather like this week's scorching days in Europe.